 I truly felt the bullet hit this time.

-To find nothing (insert joke here) but healthy tissue and a healthy brain.
+(insert joke here) but healthy tissue and a healthy brain.
 I thought about doubt as a gift that has added so much meaning

-life and the life of my kids and Steve.Uncertain about the outcome, I went home and was deeply depressed
+to my life and the life of my kids and Steve.Uncertain about the outcome, I went home and was deeply depressed and worried.

 I’m still dodging thankfully!